OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ls_backtracking.rst

 - c

-  In the `ArmijoGoldstein`, the "c" option is a multiplier on the slope check.
+  In the `ArmijoGoldsteinLS`, the "c" option is a multiplier on the slope check.
 Setting it to a smaller value means a more gentle slope will satisfy the condition and terminate.

 .. tags:: linesearch, backtracking